Generic Name: saxagliptin (SAX a GLIP tin)

 a history of alcoholism.

-It is not known whether saxagliptin passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether saxagliptin passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 How should I take saxagliptin?